-The School of Conservation is fortunate to have some Graduate Students each year.
-These Graduate Students fall into two categories: Graduate Assistants (GA) and Graduate Interns (GI).
-GA's spend four semesters at MSU/SOC working for their MA in Environmental Studies with a concentration in Environmental Education.
-GI's dedicate two semesters to learn about the field of Environmental Education and to practice hands-on teaching in the field.
-GA's and GI's have all earned high honors as undergraduates and benefit from the unique learning experience at SOC.
-The favor is returned as these students bring commitment, enthusiasm, and expertise to our campus.
-This year we welcome Brittany McGee and Kelly Triece.
+The School of Conservation is fortunate to have two Graduate Assistants in residence each year.
+These graduate students spend four semesters at MSU/NJSOC working on their MA/MS degree in Environmental Studies or Bilology.
+Graduate Assistants have all earned high honors as undergraduates and have chosen to participate in the unique graduate learning experience at the New Jersey School of Conservation.
+These students bring commitment, enthusiasm, and expertise to our campus.
+This year we welcome former EECO AmeriCorps members George Johnson and Stephanie Sherman.

 Brittany is a native of Marlton, NJ, a suburb of Philadelphia.
 She attended the University of Rhode Island, completing her BS in Marine Biology in 2011.
 As a URI student, Brittany was able to work with a PhD student on bamboo shark and spiny dogfish research and to study abroad in Bermuda, focusing on its coral reef ecosystems.
 Brittany worked in the Chemistry Department at URI throughout her undergraduate career, preparing chemicals and lab equipment for graduate and teaching labs.
 During the summers of 2010 and 2011, Brittany interned and was later employed at the Wetlands Institute in Stone Harbor, NJ.